-Overall responsibility for policy implementation and review rests with Nick Dangerfield, Director - Calvay Housing Association.
+Overall responsibility for policy implementation and review rests with the Corporate Services Manager - Calvay HA.
 All staff are obliged to adhere to, and facilitate the implementation of the policy.

 The person named above shall inform all existing employees, consultants and contractors of the policy and their role in the implementation and monitoring of the policy.
 They'll also have to give all new personnel a copy of the policy on recruitment/induction.